VulnerabilityHistoryProject/vhp-writing/articles/beware-complex-inputs.md

 title: Beware of complex inputs
 art: snowflake
 blurb: |
-  Don't just think about code complexity, think about input complexity.
+  Don't just think about code complexity, think about *input* complexity.

   Computers only understand numbers, so the ways in which we translate our inputs are quite elaborate.

-  Historically, many vulnerabilities have occurred when a program like an expressive language, a deeply-nested structure, or an intricate compression algorithm.
-Embedded fonts, URLs, directory paths, video media, vector graphics, query strings, custom protocols, and raster graphics are just a few examples of deceptively complex inputs that have led to vulnerabilities.
+If your inputs are complex, errors will abound.

   How should we defend against complex inputs?
 Read more about input complexity and see some examples over at our tag, [:tag: Complex Inputs](/tags/complex-inputs).
 cves: